Eburonia/Japanese-Restaurant-Shibuya/README.md

 No errors found.

 ### Testing Grammar and Spelling
-- [Grammarly.com](https://www.grammarly.com/) was used to check grammar and spelling mistakes.
+- [Grammarly.com](https://www.grammarly.com/) was used to check grammar and spelling.

 ### Testing User Stories from User Experience (UX) Section